 The East Central Scotland Vehicle Emissions Partnership (VEP) is a partnership between four councils (East Lothian, Mid Lothian, West Lothian, and Falkirk Councils) which has been running for over a decade with funding provided from the Scottish Government.

-We actively deal with reports from members of the public who identify vehicles which are excessively smoky and also vehicles sitting stationary with their engines running unnecessarily (idling).
 The remit of the VEP is to help reduce vehicle emissions by encouraging drivers to switch off their engine whenever possible, handling idling complaints and more.

 In addition we use various advertising media to publicise our messages to try and change driving habits across the country.
 Perhaps you are aware of our Radio, Television, Digital, Local Press & Social Media ads?

 The Road Traffic (Vehicle Emissions) (Fixed Penalty) (Scotland) Regulations 2003 state that is an offence to idle your engine unnecessarily when stationary.
 If you fail to turn your engine off after being requested you may be issued with a fixed penalty notice of £20.
-Additionally, the regulations also state that is is an offence for a vehicle to produce excessive emissions (10% over than the MOT limits).
+Additionally, the regulations also state that it is an offence for a vehicle to produce excessive emissions (10% over the MOT limits).

 The legislation covers all vehicles on public roads including buses, taxis and private cars.
 Although contravening these regulations is against the law, it is up to each local authority whether or not to use fixed penalties.

-We are committed to ensuring a healthy environment for the all those that live in Central
+We are committed to ensuring a healthy environment for the all those that live in

-Scotland.
+Central Scotland.
 To help reduce vehicle pollution we provide assistance by:

-The aim of the partnership is to reduce the number of vehicles on our roads that produce
+The aim of the partnership is to reduce the number of vehicles on our roads that

 excessive pollution.
 This in turn improves the air quality for everyone throughout the region.